tbm-2303/OLA3-db/README.md

 - The transactions in the first thread locks the record and holds it until transaction commit or roll back.
 Any other transactions must wait before they can modify the locked record or gain access to the lock.
 This means admin 2 must wait until the first transaction is over before trying to modify the same record.
 Used the same appoach as in the note: [Optimistic Concurrency Control](https://github.com/Tine-m/final-assignment/blob/main/application-concurrency-note.md#how-optimistic-concurrency-control-works)

 ![text](pessimisticControl.png)

+When the second thread tries to place an lock on the record, but since the lock is held by the first thread mySQL blocks it and forces the transaction to wait.